sdiehl28/baseball-analytics/MLB_Data_Overview.md

 Attribute names for batters and pitchers are the same where it makes sense to do so.
 For example, if a batter hits a "hr" then then opposing team's pitcher must have given up a "hr".

-All attribute names for the 9 fielding positions are identical, even though passed-ball only applies to the catcher and interference is only relevant to the catcher, pitcher and first baseman.
+All attribute names for the 9 fielding positions are identical, even though passed-ball only applies to the catcher and interference is mostly relevant to the catcher, pitcher and first baseman.
 This allows for a single csv file for fielding with no null values.